cfenell/rucio/doc/rucio-server.md

 firewalls allow connections between client and server.

-With your client certificate and certificate utility software properly set up, generate a proxy certificate with
+With your client certificate and certificate utility software properly set up, generate a proxy certificate as introduced above with

     $grid-proxy-init

-or (as is the case in the EISCAT local install, to allow authentication to dCache storage with VO attributes)

-    $voms-proxy-init --voms <my.vo>:/<my>/<group>/Role=<my-role>

 Next, either set certificate and user details in **rucio.cfg** [clients] section, or

-    $export X509_USER_PROXY=/tmp/x509up_u<nnnn>
+    $export X509_USER_PROXY=/tmp/x509up_u<UID>

-Insert the proper name of your generated proxy certificate file here --- typically it ends with your UID number e.g. 1000.
+(typically /tmp/x509up_u1000 --- check your numeric UID)
     $export RUCIO_USER=root

 Now the command line client **/usr/local/bin/rucio** should be able to connect to the server:

     $rucio ping

-This should reply with the version number, e.g. 1.27.0
+This should reply with the version number, e.g. 1.28.4

 	$rucio whoami